xorJane/hpc-intro-online/_episodes/11-connecting.md

 ```
 {: .language-bash}

-You may be asked for your password.
+You will now be asked for your password -- your PIN + token code.
 Watch out: the characters you type after
 the password prompt are not displayed on the screen.
 Normal output will resume
 once you press `Enter`.